April 16, 2014

 You may not have time to discuss all of these, so focus on the most important items.
 You can leave a note with the doctor to let them know about the items you didn't get to discuss.

 Bring information with you to help your doctor.
-This might include pill bottles for all of the medications and supplements you're taking, or lab reports or test results from other health care providers.
+This might include pill bottles for all of the medications and supplements you're taking, lab reports or test results from other health care providers.

-Be sure you show up for your appointments!
+Show up for your appointments!
 That's the only way your doctor can make sure you're getting the best treatment to maintain your health.
 If you arrive late for your appointment, you can throw off the office schedule for the rest of the day.
 If you skip an appointment, you're wasting time for the doctor, the office staff, and other patients.

 On the other hand, it can be very frustrating to get to your appointment on time and have to wait.
 Usually this means that a serious health problem came up for another patient earlier in the day.
 If you're ever the one with that problem, you'll appreciate the doctor spending more time with you.
 It can be a good idea to call the doctor's office before you leave home to see if appointments are running on time, or are delayed.